 If the TSM date does not match the date displayed in the Tableau Customer Portal and the following refresh operation fails, contact Tableau Support(Link opens in a new window).

 Note: To refresh your product key in an offline environment, visit the Tableau Customer Portal to obtain the Offline Activation ID for your latest renewal, and then activate it.
-For more information about offline activation, see Activate Tableau Server Offline - Adding a Licence.
+For more information about offline activation, see Activate Tableau Server Offline.
 Activate all product keys before starting Tableau Server.
 Otherwise some users might become unlicensed.

 If the computer where you are running Tableau Server has been configured to connect to the internet through a forward proxy, follow the procedure in the topic, Configure Product Key Operations with Forward Proxy, before continuing.